NikolaiRadke/AI.duino/HELP.md

 ### "Groq?
 Really?
 AI.duino ist supporting Elon??"
 ➡️ **No.** **Groq** (with a **q**) is an independent AI infrastructure company founded by former Google engineers.
 It has no connection to Elon Musk or X/Twitter. **Grok** (with a **k**) is xAI's chatbot.
 AI.duino uses **Groq** for fast API access to open-source models—a purely technical choice based on performance.

 ### "And DeepSeek?
-Can you suppoert it?"
+Can you support it?"
 ➡️ **No.** DeepSeek is not supported due to concerns about censorship and data privacy.
 AI.duino only integrates providers that meet reasonable standards of transparency and user trust.
+But you can easily modify your providerConfig.js - maybe with help of the AI of your choice.

 ### "The browser chats have microphone input.
 Does AI.duino have it?"
 ➡️ **No.** Sorry, the IDE itself has no permission to access the microphone for security reasons.
 Use your OS voice input: